FIWARE-Ops/tech-x-challenge/README.md

 Policy creation follows the same steps for each of them:

 1. Get an API-Key.
-In order to make handling of iShare-JWT easier, the setup includes a token-helper.
+In order to make handling of iSHARE-JWT easier, the setup includes a token-helper.
 To not make all JWT publicly available, the token-helper is available through Kong via an API-Key.
 To retrieve the key use:

 ```shell
     export KONG_POD=$(kubectl get pods -n gaia-x --no-headers -o custom-columns=":metadata.name" | grep kong)